Sleep Apnea Treatment – Plano, TX

 What Can a Nightguard/Snore Guard Treat?

-Dr. Mansour specializes in creating nightguards and snore guards for obstructive sleep apnea (OSA).
+Dr. Khan and Dr. Mansour specialize in creating nightguards and snore guards for obstructive sleep apnea (OSA).
 OSA is a condition in which the muscles at the back of the throat relax during sleep, causing the tissues to collapse, temporarily blocking your airways.
 When you have sleep apnea, you might repeatedly stop breathing hundreds of times during the night.

 Loud snoring is the most common sign of sleep apnea.
 Many people don’t realize they have sleep apnea until a partner or roommate mentions their snoring or paused breathing.
 Other common symptoms of sleep apnea include: